slopezpereyra/slopezpereyra.github.io/_posts/2024-08-10-Becommings.md

 categories: [ Personal ]
 ---

 Nothing can truly *be*.
-I draw a curve today which dreams to be a sphere.
+I drew a curve today which dreams to be a sphere.
 It reaches, it aspires - but it cannot achieve.

 <p align="center">